hc825b/hc825b.github.io/_pages/projects.md

 I have been investigating several systems containing incomplete vehicle dynamics, vision-based perception pipelines, communication protocols, or combinations of all.
 The main intuition behind all case studies is to achieve the *separation of concerns* via abstractions of components.
-We repeatedly apply the abstraction then refinement principle to decompose the verification problem of CPS into component-level verification subproblems.
+We repeatedly apply the abstraction then refinement principle to decompose the verification problem of CPS into component-level verification sub-problems.

 With this principle in mind,
 the crucial step is to select a proper abstraction for each component that is suitable for domain specific formal analyses.